lee2sman/cui_spring2021/week4/README.md

 4. Refine interface
 5. Have users test it
 6. Refine interface
-7. Have suers test it
+7. Have users test it
 8. Repeat until interface issues solved

 #### The spiral model